 What is a Market Economy?

 A market economy is defined as a system where the production of goods and services are set according to the changing desires and abilities of the market players.
-This allows the market to operate freely in accordance with the law of supply and demand, set by individuals and corporations, as opposed to governments.
+It allows the market to operate freely in accordance with the law of supply and demand, set by individuals and corporations, as opposed to governments.

-This law dictates that producers and sellers of goods and services will offer the highest possible price that consumers are willing to pay for goods or services.
+The principle of market economy dictates that producers and sellers of goods and services will offer the highest possible price that consumers are willing to pay for goods or services.
 When the level of supply meets the level of demand, a natural economic equilibrium is achieved.

 The opposite of a market economy is a command economy, which is centrally controlled by the government.